salazarr-js/three-app/packages/docs/src/content/guide/01-introduction/01-about.md

 `Three App` includes a simple ["hook system"](/guide/hooks) inspired by [React](https://react.dev/reference/react/hooks) and [Vue](https://vuejs.org/guide/essentials/lifecycle.html), which relies on global variables.
 While this makes it easy to handle lifecycle events, it limits you to just **one instance per page**.

 Since hooks are global, they can't tell which `Three App` instance triggered a callback.
-If you have multiple instances on the same page, they will share the same events — causing all registered callbacks to trigger at once 🤦‍♂️.
+If you have multiple instances on the same page, they will share the same events — causing all registered callbacks to trigger at once.

 This is usually not a problem when working on an [`SSR`](https://en.wikipedia.org/wiki/Server-side_scripting), [`SSG`](https://en.wikipedia.org/wiki/Static_site_generator), [`MPA`](https://medium.com/@julianneagu/multi-page-application-mpa-a-good-business-fit-36029c7be9f0), or a single-instance project such as a game or standalone app.